bingyinh/doi-crawler/README.txt

 >>> add an accurate search term into getPublisher(url)
 >>> add a blurry search term into getPublisher(url)
 >>> determine which of "soup_only", "txt_only", or "soup_txt_mix" that the journal belongs to, add it in
->>> add the journal into collectMeta(doi, url, publisher), mimic an analogue journal
+>>> add the journal into collectMeta(doi, url, publisher), follow the convention of other journals
 >>> add the data fetching method for the journal (e.g. wileyMeta(metas, doi), rscMeta(metas, doi) etc.)

 ===========================================